 as the context requires, which unless agreed otherwise by the Access Provider and Access Seeker, is or shall be owned by the Access Provider at the time a Service Request is made.

-Facilities Access Application means an application for access to a Facility made in accordance with Schedule 6.7 (FAS Service Description) of the Reference Offer.

 Fault means a fault arising in segments of a Network (classified as either a Carrier System Fault or a Network Fault).